aytechnet/1brc/README.md

 ## Results on a Ryzen 9 6900HX with 60Gb of available RAM and a NVMe SSD disk

-These are the results from running the challenge winner in Java with alternate proposed Golang implementation on a eight core (16 logicial CPUs) of a mini-PC running an AMD Ryzen 9 6900HX with 64Gb of RAM and a NVMe SSD disk.
+These are the results from running the challenge winner in Java with alternate proposed Golang implementation on a eight core (16 logical CPUs) of a mini-PC running an AMD Ryzen 9 6900HX with 64Gb of RAM and a NVMe SSD disk.
 The `measurements.txt` file is fully cached.
 Tests are run 5 times.

 | # | Result (m:s.ms) | Implementation     | Language | Submitter     | Notes     |
 |---|-----------------|--------------------|----------|---------------|-----------|